fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 });
 ```

-**IMPORTANT**: When you update the state, the object is not being mutated (changing some property directly), but a new object is always returned.
+**IMPORTANT**: When you update the state, you don't mutate the object (changing some property directly) but return a new object always.

 #### Effects

-To add a car to the parking lot, you have to create an `effect` because you have to make a request to an API with the car's license plate, and when it responds, the state is updated.
+To add a car to the parking lot, you have to create an `effect` because you have to make a request to an API with the car’s license plate, and when it responds, the state is updated.

-We use the `effect` method that receives a callback with the value that we pass **as an Observable** to create effects.
+We use the `effect` method that receives a callback with the value that we pass as an **Observable** to create effects.
 Keep in mind that each new call of the effect would push the value into that Observable.

 ```typescript
 readonly addCarToParkingLot = this.effect((plate$: Observable<string>) => {